Killorn scores twice, Lightning come back to beat Sabres 6-4

 BUFFALO, N.Y.
-(AP)Alex Killorn and the Tampa Bay Lightning rallied late, extending their longest winning streak of the season into the new year.

-Killorn had two goals and an assist to lead the Lightning back from a three-goal deficit for their fourth straight victory, 6-4 against the Buffalo Sabres on Tuesday night.
+(AP)Alex Killorn scored two goals, Tyler Johnson had a goal and two assists, and the Tampa Bay Lightning came back from a three-goal deficit to beat the Buffalo Sabres 6-4 on Tuesday night for their fourth straight win.

-”Good teams find a way to win,” Killorn said. ”We didn’t have the start we wanted.
-But we did find a way to win.
-And that’s what’s important.”

 Conor Sheary had a goal and two assists, and Marcus Johansson had a goal and an assist for Buffalo.
 The Sabres also got goals from Jack Eichel and Jimmy Vesey in losing their fourth in a row.
 Linus Ullmark made 16 saves.